rmartin-sc/js-basics/README.md

 ## Functions

-In JS, functions can be treated as values.
+In JS, functions are values.
 The syntax for creating a function and binding it to a name is as follows:

 ```js
 const foo = function() {